What Does Rain Symbolize in the Bible?

 The Winter Rain

 The rain of winter commences in the middle of December and lasts through March.
-Heavy winter rain (geshem) often refers to an ominous, damaging, or destructive rain.
+Heavy winter rain (geshem) often refers to an ominous, damaging, or destructive showers of rain.
+They are not a good omen.
 There is no prolonged fair weather in Israel between October and March.

 • “And rain fell upon the earth forty days and forty nights” (Genesis 7:12, ESV).